-The AOZ1210 has an internal soft start feature to limit in-rush current and ensure the output voltage ramps up smoothly to the regulation voltage.
+The AOZ1242 has internal soft start feature to limit in-rush current and ensure the output voltage ramps up smoothly to regulation voltage.
 A soft start process begins when the input voltage rises to 4.1V and voltage on EN pin is HIGH.
-In the soft start process, the output voltage is typically ramped to regulation voltage in 6.8ms.
+In soft start process, the output voltage is ramped to regulation voltage in typically 6.8ms.
 The 6.8ms soft start time is set internally.

-If the enable function is not used, connect the EN pin to V{IN} .
-Pulling EN to ground will disable the AOZ1210.
-Do not leave EN open.
-The voltage on the EN pin must be above 2.5 V to enable the AOZ1210.
-When voltage on EN pin falls below 0.6V, the AOZ1210 is disabled.
-If an application circuit requires the AOZ1210 to be disabled, an open drain or open collector circuit should be used to interface with the EN pin.
+Connect the EN pin to $V{IN}$ if enable function is not used.
+Pull it to ground will disable the AOZ1242.
+Do not leave it open.
+The voltage on EN pin must be above 2.5 V to enable the AOZ1242.
+When voltage on EN pin falls below 0.6V, the AOZ1242 is disabled.
+If an application circuit requires the AOZ1242 to be disabled, an open drain or open collector circuit should be used to interface to EN pin.